Betrayal of Trust

 Complexity and Relationships

 We seek friends that will kindly oblige to support our tainted views.
 We protect our erroneous views with mispresented evidence.
-It is just what we do.
+It is just what we do, making fundamental attribution errors in assigning blame.
 A peculiarity of our self-protecting mind.

 See Self-Confirming Labels and It's Complicated for more on this topic